 HACCP stands for 'Hazard Analysis Critical Control Point'.
-It is an internationally recognised and recommended system of food safety management.
+It's an internationally recognised and recommended system of food safety management.

 It focuses on identifying the 'critical points' in a process where food safety hazards could arise and putting steps in place to prevent things going wrong and ensure food produced is safe to eat.
 This is sometimes referred to as 'controlling hazards'.
 Keeping records is also an important part of HACCP systems.